adriancofie/jenkins_docker/README.md

 docker build -t jenkins-docker-master .

-docker run -d -p 49001:8080 -v jenkins-data:/var/jenkins_home --name jenkins-master jenkins-docker-master
+docker run --rm -d -p 49001:8080 -v jenkins-data:/var/jenkins_home --name jenkins-master jenkins-docker-master

 Upon installation Jenkins will ask for an initial setup password which can be located in the logs: docker logs jenkins